Shadow Hills High School

 Shadow Hills High School is a public high school for grades 9–12.
 It is located in north Indio, California, United States.

 Other high schools in the area are Indio High School, La Quinta High School and Palm Desert High School.
 The main feeder school are Indio Middle School and Desert Ridge Academy which replaced the former Woodrow Wilson Middle School in 2009.

 History

 Shadow Hills High School opened on August 31, 2009, with about 600 freshman and sophomore students.
 The high school is the fourth in the Desert Sands Unified School District.
+Currently Shadow Hills has about 1,700 students currently enrolled with about 85.2% of students being Hispanic or Latino.
+Additionally, according to the 2023-2024 School Accountability Report Card for Shadow Hills, 78.10% of students are socioeconomically disadvantaged and 13.8% of students are students with disabilities.

-Shadow Hills has 84 classrooms, a 400-seat performing arts theater, an 80-seat lecture hall and a three-court gymnasium.
+Shadow Hills has 84 classrooms, a 450-seat performing arts theater, an 80-seat lecture hall, a football stadium, a swimming pool, and a three-court gymnasium.

 In July 2012, Marcus Wood, the former principal of John Glenn Middle School in Desert Sands Unified, succeeded the recently retired Doug Bluth as the school's second principal.

 One year after earning his Ed.D., Dr. Wood was promoted to Senior Director of Curriculum, Instruction, and Assessment at the district office.
 Former SHHS Assistant Principal Gabriel P. Fajardo was hired before the 2017/2018 school year to fill the vacant principal position.
+Currently, the principal of Shadow Hills High School is Dr. David Dunn who became principal in 2022.

 Shadow Hills High School athletics compete in the Desert Empire League.